Here we seek to address some frequently asked questions about Spread Betting.

 Currently, yes.
 You pay no UK Stamp Duty - which means you save 0.5% on UK equities every time you buy compared to normal share dealing, and there is no UK Capital Gains Tax levied on profits - which avoids the inconvenience of having to declare your profits on your tax return.
 Financial Spread Betting is only tax-free if you are a UK resident, and tax laws are subject to change.
 In addition, any capital losses cannot be netted off against capital gains from other investments.

-When a trade is opened you are only required to pay part of the full value of the deal up front, known as the deposit or Margin Requirement, and for equities is usually between 5% and 10%.
+When a trade is opened you are only required to pay part of the full value of the deal up front, known as the deposit or margin requirement, and for equities this is from as little as 5%.
 Dealing on margin can significantly increase your profits, but it can also significantly increase your losses in the same way.
-Read more.

 The holder of a Spread Bet is not entitled to dividends, as they do not actually own the underlying shares.
 However, if a company is likely to go ex-dividend before a trade expires, the price will be adjusted by the value of the dividend to compensate for this.

 - Can I roll a daily funded bet?